panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 This is about a request and beg about Mojang and Nintendo that i want them to make Super Mario Mash-up Pack to multiple platforms (especially PC and mobile).

-Despite me (i mean me there) being de-indexed on Google (which means the honepot is obviously working), I would keep an update without making anyone angry.
+Despite me (i mean me there) being de-indexed on Google (which means the honeypot is obviously working), I would keep an update without making anyone angry.

 For quick reason why it should be put (without also reading why the restriction is bad), please check [here](./reasons_to_put_to_PC_and_smart_device.md)